Among all the islands of the Caribbean, there are a few that deserve a stop: the islands of Guadeloupe.

 Classified as a protected natural park, only one of the two islands can be visited.
 To do so, only a few privileged people offer this excursion by fast boat or catamaran, so it is necessary to book early enough.

 You will also be able to discover other species of lizards including the Anolis and the famous Mabouya (a very rare species in Guadeloupe).
-The hermit bernard, mascot of the island, is also very present on the island.
+The hermit crab, mascot of the island, is also very present on the spot.

 Petite-Terre is the refuge for nearly 150 species of birds.
 The population is divided between sedentary birds such as the American Oystercatcher, the Yellow Warbler and the Yellow-bellied Sugarplum, which you will see in great numbers on the island, and migratory birds: Yellow-billed Cuckoo, Common Moorhen, Little Tern and Ring-necked Turnstone.